aurorascharff/rsc-workshop/STEPS.md

 - All state updates are executes once they are all done, show example with setCount
 - Explain next.js navigations are transitions, can always be cancelled

-### App: Add transition to Search
+### App: Add transition and ContactButton sidebar

 - Transitions can be added to navigations explicitly to track the state of it.
 The destination has an "await" which the app is transitioning to.
-- Add transition for spinner to the search.
-Batching, we dont need to debounce.

-### App: Add transition and ContactButton sidebar

 - Awaiting a contact db call.
 Need to show this somehow or the app will not feel good.
 Awaiting the server on the page we´re navigating to.
+- Make it slow to see the freeze
 - Since this is dynamic, we are running the await on the server.
 With static content, it has already run in the build and we don´t have to worry about loading states.
-- Add transition to ContactButton as new button ContactButtonTransition
+- Add transition to ContactButton, isPending

+### App: Add transition to Search

+- Nå har søket vårt blitt tregt, destination has again a slow await
+- Full page reload, no client side nav.
+View request in server log.
+- Add transition for spinner to the search.
+Batching, we dont need to debounce fordi transitions gjør alt etter alt er ferdig.
+Kun ett søk i historikken.
 - PAUSE?

 ### Intro: What is suspense?